 The Pupil Premium was introduced in April 2011 and is allocated to schools to fund additional support for pupils who have been registered for free school meals (FSM) at any point in the last six years.
 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.
 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The money is used to support any educational needs and can also be used towards the cost of uniform, school trips etc. Decisions about additional support and interventions are made between the headteacher, teachers, the SENCo and parents/carers.

 At Wateringbury CE Primary School, we believe in investing in the highest calibre staff to teach and support all of our pupils.
-For this reason, just over 80% of our Pupil Premium allocation in 2016-17 went towards staffing and specialist teaching which ensures that small group support and 1:1 work with pupils is possible.
-In 2017-18 we will again spend approximately 85% of our allocation on staffing.
-Our daily timetable is arranged so that all pupils are taught maths, English, phonics, Guided Reading and spelling during the morning.
+For this reason, over 80% of our Pupil Premium allocation goes towards staffing and specialist teaching which ensures that small group support and 1:1 work with pupils is possible.
+Our daily timetable is arranged so that all pupils are taught maths, English, phonics, guided reading and spelling during the morning.
 Interventions take place during the afternoon so children do not miss any of the core morning curriculum.
 Additional support is targeted at the pupils who require it, whilst ensuring all children participate in a full and balanced wider curriculum.
-Early recognition of difficulties and immediate targeted support is our model.
+Early recognition of difficulties and immediate targeted support are the model.
 Our Pupil Premium Strategy for the year is set in July so that interventions can begin immediately in September and it is reviewed mid-year in February.
 Individual pupil progress is reviewed 3x a year during Pupil Progress Review meetings.
 Class teachers hold learning conferences weekly with the disadvantaged pupils in their class.
 In addition, we monitor other factors such as attitudes to learning, attendance, punctuality, emotional wellbeing and parental involvement .
 This information further informs our planning.

 Barriers to educational achievement (for pupils eligible for PP, including high ability)